 What Does it Tell?

 Accounting profit tells about the profitability of a company.
-Economic profit, on the other hand, tells whether or not the company is efficiently allocating the resources.
+On the other hand, economic profit tells whether or not the company is efficiently allocating the resources.

 The formula for calculating accounting profit is Total Revenue – Explicit cost.
 For Economic profit, the formula is Total Revenue – (Explicit costs + Implicit costs).